 What do I do if I/my partner show signs of the virus?

-Plan ahead: It’s a good idea to have a plan if one or more of you become infected; where will you both sleep for example?
+Plan ahead: it’s a good idea to have a plan if one or more of you become infected; where will you sleep, for example?
 How will you manage childcare?
-How will you ensure you are still able to follow safer sleep advice?
+How will you ensure you still able to follow safer sleep advice?

 Can I still breastfeed if I have coronavirus (COVID-19)?